 How to get marketplace health insurance while self employed or freelancing

 The federal marketplace has participating insurance providers all over the country.
-If you’ve had an insurance provider in the past, chances are they also have plans available on the health insurance marketplace.
+If you had an insurance provider in the past, chances are that they also have plans available on the health insurance marketplace.

-You can purchase a plan directly from those providers, and in fact the marketplace helps you do that.
+You can purchase a plan directly from those providers, and the marketplaces help you do that.
 But first you’ll want to choose a plan that works for you.

-The Healthcare.gov marketplace is about as clunky as you’d expect from a government-run website.
-The good news is it has improved, and there are several other private companies that have made improvements to the user interface on top of the federal marketplace.
+The Healthcare.gov marketplace is about as clunky as you’d expect from a government website.
+Thankfully it’s improved, and there are several other private companies that have even easier interfaces.

-And some more good news: those services are free of cost to use.
+And some more good news: those services are free to use.

 This is the direct interface with the federal healthcare marketplace.
 The marketplace helps you estimate and directly apply your tax credit when enrolling in a plan (more on this later).

-Health Sherpa offers the same core functionality as the federal marketplace, but with a much cleaner and more intuitive user interface.
-It will walk you through the same questions, help you apply the same credits, and get you to the same outcome.
+Health Sherpa offers the same core functionality as the federal marketplace, but with a much more intuitive website.
+It walks you through the same questions, helps you apply the same credits, and gets you to the same outcome.

-Health Sherpa will even go so far as offering recommendations for your best option based upon the answers you provide.
+Health Sherpa even offers recommendations for your best option based upon the answers you provide.

 Health Sherpa is behind the scenes of several other organizations and agents, including Catch Benefits.
-That means it may seem like you’re enrolling through one company (Catch for example) but it’s actually being processed through Health Sherpa.
+So it may seem like you’re enrolling through one company (Catch for example) but it’s actually being processed through Health Sherpa.

 Stride Health is a lot like Health Sherpa.
-The two companies are the only of their kind with a direct link to the Center for Medicare and Medicaid Services and both help you more easily apply for coverage through a custom dashboard.
+The two companies link directly to the Center for Medicare and Medicaid Services and both help apply for coverage through a custom dashboard.

-Stride will also provide recommendations based upon your responses and was started about the same time at Health Sherpa.
+Stride also provides recommendations based upon your responses and was started about the same time at Health Sherpa.

 Getting health insurance outside of the marketplace

-There are a couple different ways you can get health insurance not through an exchange like Healthcare.gov, Health Sherpa, and Stride Health.
-These are called off-exchange plans and can be purchased directly through an insurance company (like Oscar, Medical Mutual, and so on).
+There are a couple different ways you can get health insurance without going through an exchange like Healthcare.gov, Health Sherpa, and Stride Health.
+These are called “off-exchange” plans and are purchased directly through an insurance company (like Oscar, Medical Mutual, and so on).